Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Introduction

 \subsection{Acknowledgements}

 We thank Yasha Eliashberg and Cliff Taubes for helpful conversations.
+We also wish to thank the anonymous referee for many helpful comments.
 Part of this work was carried out when the second author visited the Department of Mathematics at Stanford University in February 2019, and when the first author visited the Department of Mathematics at Uppsala University in December 2019.